Samir692/ScreenshotAsService/README.md

  ```

  # Running the system
  As mentioned there are 3 services.
-It is suggasted to download [P2](http://pm2.keymetrics.io/) .
+It is suggested to download [P2](http://pm2.keymetrics.io/) .

  ```
  pm2 start services.json
  ```
+ Make sure mongo server is running.
  This will run all the 3 services you need.
  Backend service is available at [http://localhost:5000](http://localhost:5000)
  Frontend service is available at [http://localhost:5001](http://localhost:5001)